mickaellalande/academic-kickstart/content/post/tutorial/how-to-create-an-academic-github-page-with-hugo/index.md

 ## 4. Update your content and customize your page

-You can then follow the documentation *[Getting Started With the Page Builder](https://sourcethemes.com/academic/docs/page-builder/)* and *[Customization](https://sourcethemes.com/academic/docs/customization/)*, where you'll find all the information!
-Basically before to start updating, launch the **hugo server** from your local `academic-kickstart` folder with the command:
+You can then follow the documentation *[Getting Started With the Page Builder](https://wowchemy.com/docs/getting-started/page-builder/)* and *[Customization](https://wowchemy.com/docs/getting-started/customization/)*, where you'll find all the information!
+Before to start updating, launch the **hugo server** from your local `academic-kickstart` folder with the command:

 ```bash
 hugo server
 ```

 you will be able to have an instant preview in your browser before uploading it to GitHub.
-If you don't know any editing software, I can advise you [Atom](https://atom.io/) in combination with [typora](https://www.typora.io/) that is really convenient for directly editing the content with markdown.
+If you don't know any editing software, I can advise you [Atom](https://atom.io/) in combination with [typora](https://www.typora.io/) which is convenient for directly editing the content with markdown.